bec-archer/SR80-Manuals/user-manual.md

 3. Tap **Set Up Device**

 That's it!
 The device is now set up and will go straight to the correct view every time you open the app.
 You won't see this setup screen again unless an admin resets the device.

+**What about app updates and reinstalls?** The device identity (name + role) is saved in iOS Keychain, which survives both app updates and uninstall/reinstall cycles.
+So if you update via TestFlight or the App Store — or if you delete and reinstall the app — you'll go straight to the main screen, not back to this setup wizard.
+The only way to land on this screen again is if an admin uses **Admin → Reset Device** to deliberately clear identity.

+---

+### "Device session needs re-registration" Banner

+Once in a blue moon, after a reinstall or a long stretch where the app's session has gotten out of sync, you might see a red banner at the top of the screen that says:

+> **Device session needs re-registration — Tap to enter admin PIN**

+This means the device's saved identity is fine, but the secure session it uses to talk to the server is missing a piece of information (the device's role assignment).
+When this happens, customer names and company names on the Job Board may show as "No Customer" because the app's session isn't permitted to read that data — the banner is the one-tap fix.

+To clear it:

+1. Tap the banner.
+2. A sheet opens with the device's current role pre-selected (Front Counter / Tech Station / Admin).
+3. Type an admin PIN and tap **Register**.
+4. The banner disappears and customer/company names load normally on the next refresh.

+You only need to do this once when the banner appears.
+If you ever see it persist after re-registering, contact Bec.

 ---